Stereotactic Breast Biopsy

 Breast biopsies are usually done on an outpatient basis.

-The table is then raised and the procedure is then performed beneath it.
-If the machine is an upright system, you may be seated next to the stereotactic mammography unit.
+The table is raised and the procedure is then performed beneath it.
+If the machine is an upright system, you may be seated in front of the stereotactic mammography unit.

 The breast is compressed and held in position throughout the procedure.